junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 Leviathans still emerge once in a while, dropping in here and again like a recurring termite problem in an old house, though not as many as when Cas was here.
 Their faces shift between human appearance and the teethy monstrous face.
 Decapitation is still the best solution Dean can find.
 Not like there is any research book or anything else in Purgatory he can use anyway.

-He would have lost the concept of time entirely if it's not for his watch still ticking and running.
+He would have lost the concept of time entirely if it weren't for his watch still ticking and running.
 But he doesn't know if it's a good thing or bad.
 Watching the hands tick one second, then another, slowly crawling forward, Dean thinks going lunatic is just a matter of time if he can't figure something out soon.

 And he can't figure anything out.

 The air never stirs again in the same way it did when the portal opened last time.
-There is not lit-up exit, no jail breaker or bail release.
+There is no lit-up exit, no jail breaker or bail release.

 Sometimes, Dean even considers sparing some monsters on his way, keeping one as a pet or something, to at least have something to look at and talk to -- hopefully one that's least ugly to look at -- just to keep himself sane for a little longer.
 He understands why Robinson Crusoe kept Friday on that island now.